mgarin/svgSalamander/README.md

 </dependency>
 ```

+You can find all other released versions on [search.maven.org](https://search.maven.org/search?q=g:com.weblookandfeel%20AND%20a:svg-salamander&core=gav).

-Major, minor and patch versions are equal to ones on [official project releases](https://github.com/blackears/svgSalamander/releases).
-Fourth version number is added for any intermediate changes added by my in this fork.
+Major, minor and patch versions of releases will be similar to ones on [official project releases](https://github.com/blackears/svgSalamander/releases), but will also contain my personal fixes added on this fork.
+Fourth version number will be added to any releases between official ones to reference changes I've made on this fork.

 SVG Salamander